Flying-Acorn/.github/profile/README.md

 Got a cool game idea?
 We'll help bring it to life with creative design that captivates players.

-  - ### Server & Backend
+  - ### Backend Solution (Soil)
 Our Soil platform offers a simple, all-in-one backend solution for your games.
 Check it out and see how it can support your next project.

 [ Visit Soil  ](https://soil.flyingacorn.studio)

   - ### Ad Campaigns
-We'll create eye-catching creatives and run effective ad campaigns to help your game reach more players.
+We'll create eye-catching creatives, including playable ads, and run effective ad campaigns to help your game reach more players.

   - ### Publishing
 Ready to launch?
 We'll handle publishing on major app stores and guide you